-Students who are retaking the class should plan to complete all assignments from scratch.
+Students who are retaking the class should plan to complete all assignments with new work.
 You can discuss the same topics, use the same case study and sources etc, but you should write your posts and replies from scratch.
-Presentations that are unchanged from previous semesters must be explicitly marked as such to receive credit, and earn a maximum of 2/3rds credit (50/75 pts).
-Replies from previous semesters will not be accepted for credit.
+You cannot use assignments completed from previous semesters or other classes for credit in this class.
 This policy may be flexible for lesson presentations or podcasts from previous semesters that demonstrate significant effort, but low effort work from prior semesters might not be accepted for credit.
 If you have questions, send me an email.